• Home

 My Preferences as a Curator

 If you ever enter a competition that I am a part of, you should know this about me: I look for technical competence, a signature style, a developed articulate vision… Most of all, if the art captures my attention and retains my interest for more than 5 minutes and is memorable an hour later, it’s an award-winner.
-And, if I receive realistic landscape paintings from 10 different artists and cannot choose them all, it boils down to very minor differences.
+And, I admit that jurying exhibitions is no easy feat.
+There is a limited numbe of spaces and the final decisions boil down to very minor differences.

 How does your website reflect your professional status?